 Steps in Creating a New MedBiquitous Standard

-The creation (or revision), approval, and publishing of an American National Standards Institute (ANSI) standard is truly a community process.
 Any community member can request a new standard or a revision to an existing standard by submitting a MedBiquitous Standards Proposal Form.

 How Standards Are Developed and Approved

-Similarly, in the ANSI public review, any conflicts or comments must be addressed by the director of the MedBiquitous Program and the working group before the Technical Advisory Group evaluates the official draft standard for presentation back to the Steering Committee.
+Any conflicts or comments must be addressed by the director of the MedBiquitous Program and the working group before the Technical Advisory Group evaluates the official draft standard for presentation back to the Steering Committee.
 The Steering Committee then initiates a ballot to the MedBiquitous Voting Body, which is comprised of participating members of the MedBiquitous Program with fully executed agreements.